 Middle East Forum Education Fund

-NGO Monitor released an extensive report proving that European NGOs leak stories containing demonstrably false information about Israel, such as that only Jews may buy land in Israel.
-It led to briefings for members of the European Parliament and other European and Israeli officials by Gerald Steinberg, president of NGO Monitor.
-Its staff also published op-eds on this issue in the Times of Israel, Public Service Europe, and Jewish Chronicle (UK).
-The EU policies highlighted in this report are also being raised at high-level meetings between Israeli and European officials.
+- Released an extensive report proving that European non-governmental agencies (NGOs) leak false information about Israel (e.g. the claim that only Jews may buy land).
+The report led to NGO Monitor briefings for members of the European Parliament and other European and Israeli officials, as well as op-eds in the Times of Israel, Public Service Europe, and the Jewish Chronicle (UK).

-Patrick Poole, whose work serves as a standard reference point for Congressional questioning of Administration officials, briefed several dozen members of Congress and congressional staff in recent months.
-His expose of Islamist infiltration of U.S. institutions has been the subject of a two-part documentary by The Blaze; his exclusive story on the scuttled prosecution of CAIR co-founder Omar Ahmad is currently the subject of a federal FOIA lawsuit by Judicial Watch; and his report on the FBI shutting down intelligence-sharing with state and local fusion centers prompted a complete reversal of policy.
+- Briefed several dozen members of Congress and key staffers about Islamist infiltration of U.S. institutions, the subject of a two-part documentary by The Blaze.
+His exclusive story on the scuttled prosecution of CAIR co-founder Omar Ahmad led to a federal FOIA lawsuit by Judicial Watch.
+His report on the FBI shutting down intelligence-sharing with state and local fusion centers prompted a complete reversal of policy.

 Daniel Pipes, president of the Middle East Forum, observes that the MEF Education Fund "supports key actors fighting to preserve our civilization and develop a sensible foreign policy."

 Two notes: (1) MEFEF donations are initiated internally; applications are not accepted.
 (2) Funds received for MEFEF are earmarked to distribute to recipients; these monies are independent from Middle East Forum income.